 My research examines how emerging technologies shape identity, social relations, and evolving norms around privacy, surveillance, and digital life.
 I work at the intersection of human-computer interaction (HCI), social computing, and critical computing.

 My recent work focuses on youth technology use, including how AI systems shape self-concept, trust, and social behavior, as well as how device restrictions affect teens, families, schools, and broader communities.
-I also study the complex sociotechnical, legal, and interpersonal dimensions of reproductive privacy.

 My work has been published in venues such as CHI, CSCW, TOCHI, PETS, and USENIX.